How to Extend the Life of Your ATV?

 ATVs have a recommended tire pressure for each of their tires.
 To extend the life of your ATV, it is best practice to maintain these values at all times.
 Pressure loss from riding through muddy terrain can cause serious problems if not corrected immediately.
 Pressure loss from normal use will occur but will not become an issue until it reaches about 25% off its recommended inflation value.

-Large bumps in the road pose a whole other set of issues that extend beyond simple low or high-pressure loss.
+Large bumps in the road pose other issues that extend beyond simple low or high-pressure loss.
 If you think that your tires are losing air faster than expected, the problem could extend beyond a simple tire pressure problem.
 The issue could be a faulty contact patch on one or both tires.

 In this case, you should still maintain proper tire pressures and consider replacing your tires should there be other axles of damage that extend from other problems such as large rocks or potholes.